-For the vehicle converter, the road approval of the original vehicle is binding; therefore, he must comply with the specified limits of the converter guidelines and the emission type approval that apply to the vehicle.
-The vehicle converter must ensure that the values remain within the specified limits in order to ensure conformity with the emission values.
-If the vehicle converter intends to exceed the limits, he must contact the relevant technical service department or the vehicle type approval office.
-In such a case, the original approval may become invalid and the vehicle converter may have to recertify the vehicle for the exceeded limits.
+For the Converter, the road approval of the original vehicle is binding; therefore, he must comply with the specified limits of the Converter guidelines and the emission type approval that apply to the vehicle.
+The Converter must ensure that the values remain within the specified limits in order to ensure conformity with the emission values.
+If the Converter intends to exceed the limits, they must contact the relevant technical service department or the vehicle type approval office.
+In such a case, the original approval may become invalid and the Converter may have to recertify the vehicle for the exceeded limits.